-The Google Pixel 2 XL is the first phone to feature Android 9.0 Pie.
-This adds gesture controls (not on by default when updating), multi-tasking screen, digital wellbeing features, and more.
+The Google Pixel 2 XL was the first phone to feature Android 9.0 Pie.
+This added gesture controls (not on by default when updating), a multi-tasking screen, digital wellbeing features, and more.
 Watch the video below for a breakdown of the top features.

 What's most important is that pure Android is slick, fast refinement.
 Android sticks to its own services in Google Play (music, movies and apps) and supports functions like Cast, leaving a lot of the wider expansion to AI, through Google Assistant.

 Google Assistant is perhaps Google's most aggressive foray into other devices and platforms, because you'll have lots of options to control other home devices.
 That functionality from Google Home flows into Android devices, meaning you can control things like Nest heating or Hue lighting with your voice.